WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/p.md

 ## port

 OK to use the verb forms *port* and *port to* in developer documentation and for a technical audience in the context of portability.
-Avoid using in user documentation.
+Avoid using in user documentation and for a general audience.

 Use *port* as a noun to refer to a location for passing data in and out of a computer or device.
 Don’t use *connector* to refer to a port.